gazebosim/docs/common/fuel/content_deletion_policy.md

   3. Content will be permanently removed after the soft-delete period.

-This policy provides time for users to copy content that is in the public domain, or make other arrangments before data is deleted.
+This policy provides time for users to copy content that is in the public domain, or make other arrangements before data is deleted.
 For additional help, please contact gazebo+support@openrobotics.org.